Members

 Devoted non-professional , from south jersey ; improvise slowly on clarinet ; write songs . in music and in life, interested in the sacred and obscured ; antelope that dies for pure sound . i write and perform song-form music as שאַנדע and play in the free-style drone band Green Plum Ensemble, improvised punk band Saggy and the Kol Tzedek community Simcha band . grateful for the miracle of music and very open to collaboration .

-Matteo McDonnell
+Mattie McDonnell

 Voice, Accordion, Guitar, Keyboard, Recording Studio

-Matteo is an instrumentalist, producer, and collection of parts in the shape of a human.
+Mattie is an instrumentalist, producer, and collection of parts in the shape of a human.
 They are formally trained in the creative art of Physics, and have had an education in music owing back to when they were 2 years old, singing call and response with their mother.
 Their artistic outlets include rendering into physical form the transient things of the world (albums, paintings, photographs, stories, mixtapes, to-do lists, recipes, memories of things gone past, ephemera, etc.), and then watching them age and change and disappear into something new.

 North Philly